AdamDynamic/LondonUnderground/README.md

 LondonUnderground
 ==============

-Contains files used for the #TwitterMetrics dynamic infographics project
+Contains files that generate random tube routes that visit every station on the London Underground.